franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

   }
 }
 ```

-In the `.ts` we can see the declaration of the component inside the `@Component` and then the creation of a `class`.
-The attributes and functions that we declare in a class can be referenced from the HTML in different ways.

 In our example, we are declaring a variable `members` which, as we said, is available in our `members-table` component!.
 Attributes do not need to include `var` at the begining.
 One of the ways to reference a variable in the HTML is using the syntax `{{members}}`.
 It will show we have an array with two objects.